armonbc/nccpa/README.md

    :warning: All 200k+ data has been retrieved from first party source using automation and is not shared here.
 # DOWNLOAD
 - [Download CSV](https://github.com/armonbc/nccpa/raw/main/200k%2Bnccpa-submission.zip)

 You can download the file by clicking "**Download CSV**" above.
-This is a compressed file & you can decompress it using any zip tool.
+This is a compressed CSV file & you can decompress it using any zip tool.